huasin/forecasting/README.md

 # forecasting

-With examples from Forecasting: Principles and Practi
+This is a project with examples from the book by Rob J Hyndman and George Athanasopoulos [Forecasting: Principles and Practic](https://otexts.com/fpp3/)